comp110-lytle/comp110/site/exercises/dict-utils-and-utests.md

 Hint: The built-in Python method `.lower()` takes in no arguments and returns the lower cased string of a given string.

 ## 3. `invert`

-This is the first function you will write in `dictionary.py`.
-The other two functions will also be defined in this file.

 Given a `dictionary` of `[str, str]`, `invert` should return a `dict[str, str]` that inverts the keys and the values.
 The keys of the input list becomes the values of the output list and vice versa.